Katie85/www.thecomfortcupboard.com.au/_drafts/food-safari-broome.md

 Watching my little boy demolish half a papaya.
 He has entered a fussy stage so this was incredibly thrilling. \#mumthings

-Girls' lunch date with my little lady which happened to be next door to a crystal shop.
+Girls' lunch date with my little lady and we happened to be right next door to a crystal shop.
 Way to my heart.
-And I love when you go to places that do good salads as meals; like proper mealy kind of salads, random ingredients, good dressing, large servings.
+And I love when places do good salads; like proper mealy kind of salads, random ingredients, great dressing, large servings.
 Happy.

 ![](/uploads/68147672-6e71-454b-b281-79edbfcaf943-1-201-a.jpeg){: width="1156" height="1717"}